 The home was beautiful in a Frank Lloyd Wright way (from my novice understanding); the living space very open with exquisite use of light and space.
 The house was originally designed as a "live-in" gallery.
-(You can see pictures of the exterior and the living room on the web by scrolling to the right using the bar at the bottom.)

 After walking around the living room, I walked into a spacious kitchen.
 It too was illuminated with lots of natural light.
 As I turned to my right to see the eating area I was stunned by what I saw before me.
 It could have been my grandparent's house.
 I was instantly transported back into their home.

 My grandfather was an architect and strongly influenced by Frank Lloyd Wright.
 He, too, used light and space beautifully in his designs which was evident in the home he designed for his family.
 He included a large indoor planter in their dining room with full length floor to ceiling windows to make full use of the sun.
 It fit perfectly with their house, just like in the Henningsen house.

 I choked up immediately and stood in awe at the beauty, but mostly I was sweetly stunned by the unexpected memories and feelings that came back to mind.
 It was one of those very precious moments.